Dr. L. Adam Mekler

 Shelley, Frankenstein, Broadview, 2nd Edition (F) [available as a pdf in Canvas]

-Bullock, et al., The Little Seagull Handbook, 4th Edition (LSH)
+Bullock, et al., The Little Seagull Handbook, 5th Edition (LSH) [available as part of the Bear Books Program]

 Purpose of Course:

-This course will help you develop your writing skills, which, as we shall see, is intricately linked to the reading process, and will allow you to apply these skills to the critical and analytical discussion of texts, from a wide variety of perspectives.
+This course will help you develop your writing skills, which, as we shall see, is intricately linked to the reading process.
+This course will allow you to apply these skills to the critical and analytical discussion of texts, from a wide variety of perspectives.

 Course Requirements:

 Reading Assignments.
 It is important to be prepared for class discussions.
-For this reason, you must complete all reading assignments before class and you will be expected to complete, in writing, any assigned discussion questions for the readings.
+For this reason, you must complete all reading assignments before the posted deadlines and to submit all assigned discussion questions for the readings in a timely manner.

 Writing Assignments.
-There will be one (1) in-class essay, one (1) out-of-class essay, 3-4 pages long (minimum 800 words), as well as one (1) research paper, 8 to 10 pages long (2000 word minimum), that also includes a list of works cited consisting of at least 8 documented sources, 6 of which are secondary sources.
+There will be one (1) brief essay, 3-4 pages long (minimum 800 words) and one (1) research paper, 8 to 10 pages long (2000 word minimum), that also includes a list of works cited consisting of at least 8 documented sources, 6 of which are secondary sources.
+Students may use the same topic for both papers, but they are not required to do so.

-Other Out-of-Class Assignments.
-There will be a collection of grammar exercises available through our class home page in Canvas.
+Other Assignments.
+There will be a collection of grammar exercises available through our class home page in Blackboard.
 Although completion of these assignments is not required, it is strongly recommended.
 Individual students may have particular groups of exercises recommended for them.

 Statement on Americans with Disabilities Act.
 If you require an accommodation due to a disability, please contact the Office of Student Disability Support Services (SDSS) to register.
 More information regarding the intake procedure can be found on the SDSS website: http://www.morgan.edu/SDSS.
 It is your responsibility to request an accommodation from SDSS before or at the beginning of the semester.